 Chicken has the distinguished honor of being the most consumed meat over any other land animal combined.
 We also cage 305 million hens that lay eggs.

 Yet, despite how many chickens we slaughter each year and the importance of chickens to our dinner table, no one cares about their well-being.
 No single federal law gives a ‘rat’s ass’ or protects chickens from cruelty or suffering.

 Don’t worry; you won’t have to do the math.
 It’s not a quiz.
 Here is the figure to give you a clear picture of how essential chickens are to the human population and farming.

-Worldwide, there are 50 billion chickens raised and killed for food distribution.
+It is worthwhile to note how many chickens are in the world to better understand that worldwide, there are 50 billion chickens raised and killed for food distribution.
 That works out to 136 million in total number consumed for meat every day.
 We won’t mention the ones we kill and toss into the garbage.

 Chickens and turkeys account for 99% of animals killed for food in agriculture.
 Do you still want fries with that?

 Although that death is horrific, it gets worse.
 Do you know what happens to male chicks at laying farms?
 Male chicks are a waste product.
 Therefore, twenty million male chicks die from suffocation or are ground up alive.